Skip to content

 Moreover, Athena always carried Medusa’s head on her aegis whenever she fought in battle.
 Another story states that each drop of blood that dripped from Medusa’s head onto the Libyan plains instantly transformed into venomous snakes.

-Furthermore, when Perseus met the Titan Atlas, he asked him for a place to rest, but the Titan refused.
+Furthermore, when Perseus meets the Titan Atlas, he asks for a place to rest, but the Titan refuses.
 He knew that brute force alone couldn’t defeat the Titan.
 So, he took out the Gorgon’s head and displayed it before him, which caused the Titan to transform into a mountain.

-The Greek myth of Medusa offers invaluable insights into the cultural values, beliefs, and societal norms of ancient Greece.
+The Greek myth of Medusa offers invaluable insights into ancient Greece’s cultural values, beliefs, and societal norms.

-This myth reflects the Greeks’ complex relationship with concepts of beauty and monstrosity.
-Medusa, once a beautiful maiden, was transformed into a monstrous Gorgon with snakes for hair and a petrifying gaze as punishment for her vanity.
+This myth reflects the Greeks’ complex relationship with concepts of beauty and horror.
+Once a beautiful maiden, Medusa was transformed into a monstrous Gorgon with snakes for hair and a petrifying gaze as punishment for her vanity.

-This transformation highlights the importance placed on physical appearance in Greek society, as well as the potential consequences of excessive pride.
+This transformation highlights the importance of physical appearance in Greek society and the potential consequences of excessive pride.

 An Insight into Greek Heroism

 His quest to obtain Medusa’s head and use it as a weapon against his enemies represents the Greek emphasis on heroism and the conquest of seemingly insurmountable obstacles.
-The myth reinforces the notion that heroism was a physical feat and a moral one, as Perseus was guided by his sense of duty and honour throughout his journey.
+The myth reinforces that heroism was a physical and moral feat, as his sense of duty and honour guided Perseus throughout his journey.

 Religious and Supernatural Beliefs